 Revenue is almost the same, this little difference is only of stochastic nature, because demand is the same in both scenarios.
 Which means that the difference in profit is only due to difference in Total Cost.

-The Finances page contains comparison of different types of costs, and the profit and loss statement table.
-To make statistics more convenient for analysis we need to customize the table:
+The Profit & Loss comparison page contains comparison of the Profit and loss statement tables.
+To make statistics more convenient for analysis we need to will filter the Scenario column of each table by the scenario name.

 Eventually the table should look like this: